JulianSchubel/hands_on_rust/rusty_roguelike/gdd/README.md

 1. Enter dungeon level.
 2. Explore, revealing the map.
-3. Envounter enemies whom the player fights or flees from.
+3. Encounter enemies whom the player fights or flees from.
 4. Find power-ups and use them to strengthen the player.
 5. Locate the exit to the level - go to 1.